protocell-labs/tectonica-seed-explorer/README.md

 1. **Run the seed explorer from here** -> [T E C T O N I C A seed explorer](https://protocell-labs.github.io/tectonica-seed-explorer/)

-2. **Paste a valid Ethereum address into the input field**.
+2. **Paste a full Tezos address into the input field (no domain names)**.
 This will determine the PRNG seed for that address during the minting process.
 No need to connect a wallet, which makes the explorer totally safe to use.

 3. **Press Generate Seeds**.
 This will create 1000 seed numbers unique for that address.
 Make sure you connect with the same wallet address later when minting the token from the collection.